 3. Enrollment in NEUR1970 is closely regulated by the Department.
 Once your project has been approved, please request an override from your sponsor via Courses@Brown.
 In addition, for each continuing semester of research under these course numbers, you will need to have your faculty sponsor sign a new Independent Study Form.
 You do not need to describe the project again.
 Submit this form to email@example.com.
 Once you are informed that your application has been approved, please request an override from your sponsor via Courses@Brown.
 [While all this may sound overly elaborate, it is our way of ensuring that your faculty sponsor is both authorized and willing to direct an undergraduate research project for the Neuroscience concentration.]

 *One summer of research can be used in lieu of one semester of NEUR1970.
 Please see your concentration advisor for approval.

 IV.
 Using Independent Study to Satisfy Concentration Requirements

 In addition to background science courses and three core neuroscience lecture courses, the Neuroscience Concentration requires one laboratory course, one critical reading course and four elective courses thematically related to Neuroscience.
 Independent Study may be used to replace required courses as follows.

 Regardless of how many semesters of independent study are taken, only one of the required courses in a student's concentration program may be replaced by independent study.

-The required laboratory course OR the required critical reading course may be replaced by two semesters of Independent Neuroscience Research (NEUR1970).
-Independent study other than NEUR1970 may be used to replace the required lab course or the required critical reading course, but this needs to be specifally approved by your concentration advisor.
-The requirments for two semesters may be waived, if the student has spent a summer doing research in the same lab as the independent study.
+The required laboratory course, the required critical reading course OR an elective may be replaced by two semesters of Independent Neuroscience Research (NEUR1970).
+Independent study other than NEUR1970 may be used to replace the required lab course or the required critical reading course, but this needs to be specifically approved by your concentration advisor.
+The requirements for two semesters may be waived, if the student has spent a summer doing research in the same lab as the independent study.
 In this case only one semester will be required.

 COMPLETING THE CONCENTRATION RESEARCH REQUIREMENT